WoollyMittens/orthobot-game/README.md

 ## Instructions

-Open the index.html file in a browser.
+Open the index.html file in a browser via a localhost.

 ## Plan